fsuels/studio/README.md

 ## Firestore Connectivity

-The Firestore client uses gRPC transport by default.
-If your network blocks gRPC, set `NEXT_PUBLIC_FIRESTORE_FORCE_POLLING=true` to fall back to HTTP long polling.
-Polling is slower and should be enabled only when required.
+The Firestore client now auto‑detects whether your network supports gRPC.
+If gRPC is blocked, it automatically falls back to HTTP long polling.
+You can still force polling by setting `NEXT_PUBLIC_FIRESTORE_FORCE_POLLING=true`, but polling is slower and should be enabled only when required.

 ## Troubleshooting Lighthouse reports